How to Check Shipping Exceptions Report

 It is crucial for the merchants to monitor the performance of shipments with an exception event in the tracking history.
 In this article, you’ll learn how to access shipping exceptions reports that help you get a detailed overview of how your shipments perform over time.

-Note: Existing paid users (Essentials and above plans) who have subscribed to AfterShip before the release of the Exceptions tab would be able to access the tab unless they downgrade their plan (From Premium/Pro to Essential or from Enterprise advanced to Enterprise standard).
+Existing paid users (Essentials and above plans) who have subscribed to AfterShip before the release of the Exceptions tab would be able to access the tab unless they downgrade their plan (From Pro/Premium to Essentials or from Enterprise advanced to Enterprise standard).

 Below is a detailed breakdown of the key exception metrics, along with their relevance.

-At the top, you will get a snapshot overview of your shipping exceptions in the form of: Total exceptions, Lost, Damaged, and Returned to sender.
+At the top, you will get a snapshot overview of your shipping exceptions in the form of: Exception rate, Total exceptions, Lost, Damaged, and Returned to sender.

-You can click on the tabs to drill down into the report and check shipments with exceptions in detail.
+You can click on the individuals tabs to drill down into the report and check shipments with exceptions in detail

 Please note that the shipments used in the reporting are all shipments tracked.